hery-alex/pixelfield_test/README.md

 - Splash Screen -> Android 12 and above doesn't support background Image only color plus the dimensions of logo not appropiate so doesn't look perfect but looks good on Ios and Android under 12

-- Local Storage to store bottles and will show them when offline (updates UI automatically)
+- Local Storage to store bottles and will show them when offline (updates UI automatically) -> When online will bring data from Api(Json) and show them.
+When clicking on product you have the button to add to collection which will add them to local storage.
+If internet connection is dropped than the list will update with the ones that had been stored , when connection is back up will bring back data from APi(json)